Modhi Vilayadu

 Modhi Vilayadu is a 2009 Indian Tamil-language romantic action film directed by Saran and produced by Murali Manohar.
-It stars Vinay Rai and Kajal Aggarwal, while Kalabhavan Mani, Cochin Haneefa, Santhanam, and Yuva play supporting roles.
+It stars Vinay and Kajal Aggarwal, while Kalabhavan Mani, Cochin Haneefa, Santhanam, and Yuva play supporting roles.
 The music was composed by Colonial Cousins with cinematography by A. D. Karun and editing by V. T. Vijayan.
 The film was released on 24 July 2009.

 Plot

 Rajan Vasudev is an intolerable business tycoon who runs the great OPM Group of companies spread across the globe.
 He meaninglessly topples companies by either buying or taking the majority shares so that his company can spread across the globe.
 His wife was killed 20 years ago by a rival mafia, which turned him this way.
 Udhay Vasudev is his only son, a spoilt kid who drives a Ferrari, spends lakhs of rupees everyday, and lives in one of the most sophisticated houses in Chennai.
 He is the sponsor for his constant companion Madhan, who lives with him and local friend Kadukku along with 12 bodyguards.
 Udhay meets Easwari, a music student in Chennai in an accident, and falls head on for her.
 He wants to get close to her and blackmails her by saying that she has damaged his car and could work for him to compensate the 10 lakh she owes him in damages, and in a funny turn of events, he makes her his domestic help.
 Soon, Madhan falls in love with Easwari, who has fallen for Udhay.

 An assassin is hired by Rajan's rival, whose son-in-law commits suicide due to Rajan's pressure, to knock off Udhay, the only heir to the business empire.
 But in a bizarre twist, the hitman accidentally kills Madhan, and Rajan is heartbroken as it is revealed that Madhan is his real son whereas Udhay was just a proxy for Madhan.
 Udhay, who does not know this, now spends a lot money.
 Suddenly, he is thrown out of his house, and his bank account is wiped clean by OPM.
 Multiple assassination attempts are made on him, and he meets Rajan in rags.